nobukoba/roothbk/README.md

 ```

 # How to use it
-## Executable
+## Executables
-The executable is made in roothbk/bin directory
+The executables are located in the roothbk/bin directory
 ```
 $ cd roothbk/bin
 $ ls